LisaHackett97/MS1-Dog-Daycare/README.md

 ### Icons used

 - Puppy icon: credit [Creaticca-Flaticon.com](https://www.flaticon.com/authors/creaticca-creative-agency)
-- All other icons, including burgr menu icon,taken from fontawesome.
+- All other icons, including burger menu icon,taken from fontawesome.

 ### Images used